koding/kdlearn/guides/creating-kdapps-with-the-terminal/index.md

 # Prerequisites

-If you have never made a KDApp before or a little rusty, please go through the [Creating KDApps](http://learn.koding.com/guides/creating-kdapps/) guide before continuing.
+If you have never made a KDApp before, please go through the [Creating KDApps](http://learn.koding.com/guides/creating-kdapps/) guide before continuing.

 # What is KDApp CLI
-KDApp CLI is a command-line version of the Koding DevTools, an app that enables developers to build, test, publish koding apps.
+KDApp CLI is a command-line version of the Koding DevTools, it lets you build, test and publish koding apps.
 KDApp is made for the power users of [koding.com](http://koding.com), the developers whose native enviroment is the command-line.